crash0verride11/DarkLight-qBittorent-WebUI/README.md

 # Installation
 Instructions for using my Alternate WebUI:
-* Start with the instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) (Download the files and place them in the inidcated locations)
+* Start with the instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) (Download the files and place them in the indicated locations)
 	* You can ignore the qBittorent Master public folder
 * Download the DarkLight UI files
 	* **DarkLight Public folder:** The entire DarkLight public folder can replace the qBittorrent Master version.